Shelter from the Storm: Certifications

+Reception and legacy

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the '70s".
 In an article accompanying the list, critic Tyler Dunston credits Dylan for bringing out "the beauty and spirituality in pain, highlighting the terror that accompanies the greatest joy".
 He compares Dylan's vision of love to Rainer Maria Rilke's Duino Elegies for being "one in which pain and beauty, romance and faith are inextricable, almost indistinguishable, from one another".

 Rolling Stone ranked the song 66th on a list of the "100 Greatest Bob Dylan Songs".
 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".

 Other versions

 The first take of the song, from the same recording session that produced the album track, was released on the soundtrack to the 1996 motion picture Jerry Maguire.
 The same take was also featured on The Best of Bob Dylan the following year.
 This take and three others are included in the 2018 deluxe edition of The Bootleg Series Vol. 14: More Blood, More Tracks, (with Take 2 included on its single-CD and 2-LP versions).